Buried Streams – Preservation Cafe

 In summer 2021, the DC Department of Energy and Environment released an interactive steam mapping project which examines the disappearance of these historic streams, as city planners have drained, relocated, and forced these intricate waterways into drainage and sewer pipes, to build the city we know today.

-The three presenters for our February CHRS Preservation Cafe will describe the central role they have all played in this timely project.
-They will identify and investigate the legacy of our historic streams, and describe the discussions and proposals city planners are entertaining to “daylight” or bring these prominent streams back to the surface.
+The three presenters described the central role they have all played in this timely project.
+They also presented the legacy of our historic streams, and described the discussions and proposals city planners are entertaining to “daylight” or bring these prominent streams back to the surface.

 Our CHRS Preservation Cafes are free to CHRS members and non-members.
 Please consider joining CHRS!